Waterloo Road series 12: Story development

 Stories from the show's previous series were continued into this series as part of the characters' ongoing development.
-The fallout from Danny Lewis (Adam Addou) bringing a knife into school and stabbing local gangster Vinny McCullen (Jason Milligan) in self-defense is a major focus, impacting several characters including music teacher Valerie Chambers (Shauna Shim), Danny's guardian who hid the weapon from the Police, his new girlfriend Samia Choudhury (Priyasasha Kumari), and Heateacher Kim Campbell (Angela Griffin), who must prevent the other pupils from glorifying Danny's actions.
+The fallout from Danny Lewis (Adam Addou) bringing a knife into school and stabbing local gangster Vinny McCullen (Jason Milligan) in self-defense is a major focus, impacting several characters including music teacher Valerie Chambers (Shauna Shim), Danny's guardian who hid the weapon from the Police, his new girlfriend Samia Choudhury (Priyasasha Kumari), and Heateacher Kim Campbell (Angela Griffin), who must prevent the other Students from glorifying Danny's actions.
 Additionally, Kim's storyline features her struggling to maintain order at Waterloo Road in the wake of past events following a betrayal by her former lover and Deputy Head Linden King (Vincent Jerome) which almost caused her to lose her job.
 Kim's arc will see her reconnect with old flame Andrew Treneman (Jamie Glover), who last appeared in the show's fourth series.
 Discussing the relationship between the two characters, Glover stated that, "for Andrew, I think Kim is probably the most important person in his life.
 Because of their history, there's been a reticence to get back in touch with her, because it's maybe too painful for both of them to stir things up but in the end, the pull is inevitable."
 Jerome also talked about the impact of the previous series on Lindon, explaining "Lindon had his identity completely stripped from him.
 Everything he thought he knew about himself was proved wrong: him as a teacher, him as a colleague, him as a father and him as a husband.
 In the middle of all of that is Kim", and talked about how the character will be trying to make amends with her.

-Pupil Preston Walters (Noah Valentine) features as part of several key storylines.
+Student Preston Walters (Noah Valentine) features as part of several key storylines.
 Following their kiss last series, Preston continues to grapple with his sexuality as he considers going public about his relationship with Kai Sharif (Adam Ali) and continues his struggle with an eating disorder.
 The Walters family's financial struggles continues to be explored, as Nicky (Kym Marsh) resorts to desperate measures in order to keep herself and her children from becoming homeless and keeping food on the table.
 Kelly Jo Rafferty's (Alicia Forde) behavioral problems continue to receive focus this series, as the conflict between Nicky and her mum Debs (Hollie-Jay Bowes) gets in the way of her battle to receive an ADHD diagnosis.
 Following the death of his wife in the previous series, Donte Charles (Adam Thomas) continues his journey through grief and begins to consider the possibility of moving onto a new relationship, something which causes strains his relationship with daughter Izzy (Scarlett Thomas) and his colleague Amy Spratt (Katherine Pearce).